mmeyer95/meredithmeyer.info/trajectory.md

 ---
 layout: page
-title: Behavior Planning & Trajectory Generation
+title: Autonomous Highway Driving
-permalink: /trajectory/
+permalink: /highway/
 ---
 The goal of this project was to safely navigate a 3-lane highway in simulation, without colliding with other cars or exceeding the speed limit of 50 mph.
 Lane changes should only be made when they are both safe and help the car progress through traffic.
 Acceleration should remain under 10 m/s^2, and jerk under 10 m/s^3.